 Traditionally, Stetzer — a former president of Coalition for a District Alternative, Rivera’s home political club — refrains from commenting publicly on local politics due to her community board position.
 But she said she was at the event as a private citizen.
-If Rivera wins election to Congress, it would be the highest office a CoDA-backed candidate has ever obtained.
+If Rivera wins election to Congress, it would be the highest office a candidate from within CoDA has ever obtained.

 Also in Rivera’s camp is activist Susan Howard, a longtime leader in the struggle to wrest the vacant old P.S.
 64 building, on E. Ninth Street east of Tompkins Square Park, from developer Gregg Singer.

 “It was de Blasio’s plan,” Howard stressed of E.S.C.R.
 “It wasn’t Carlina’s plan.
 It was the only plan offered.”
 Of the earlier “Plan A,” she said, “It wasn’t offered — it was no longer an option.”